Organization Tips to Make Your Pottery Studio Shine

 • Wheel throwing

 Some people like hand-building because it’s a little bit cheaper and less involved, but it also may cost a bit much if you get the really expensive options.
 Typically, slab rolling is good for those who want to begin with slab pottery, but they often are a bit intimidated by the designs.
-Slab pottery is much easier, although limited, but you should definitely think about what the options are.
+Slab pottery is much easier, although limited, but you should think about what the options are.

 If you’re going wheel throwing, typically, it may cost a little bit more.
 You should make sure that you’re able to get the right kind of wheel for yourself too.